Terry Mohn Founder and CEO

-He served as Managing Partner of CleanSource Energy Partners LLC, a California company which delivers renewable energy and energy services to domestic and global markets, with offices in San Diego, Phoenix, Entebbe Uganda, and Kitale, Kenya.
-The company originates, and brings together the right resources: feasibility analysis, designs, engineering and finance, to ensure project success.
-Their expertise in the utility, renewable energy and energy efficiency industries provides deep knowledge of solar-photovoltaic & thermal, geothermal ground source heat pump systems, combined heat & power peaking and smart grid solutions.
+He served as Managing Partner of CleanSource Energy Partners LLC, a California company which delivers renewable energy and energy services to domestic and global markets.
+The company's expertise is in the utility, renewable energy and energy efficiency industries and provides deep knowledge of solar-photovoltaic & thermal, geothermal ground source heat pump systems, combined heat & power peaking and smart grid solutions.

 Terry also served as Project Director for the Global Microgrid Center (a non-profit organization), which is a test and certification, R&D and innovation facility focused on advancing microgrid supplier capabilities to address the changing energy market.
 The Center is designed to test and certify electric energy equipment, software, construction and project delivery.
 It is a partnership between Santa Fe Innovation Park, Santa Fe Community College, US Laboratories, multi-national corporations, researchers, work force developers and global non-governmental organizations.

-Terry is also an appointed Federal Advisor to the Dept of Commerce’s NIST agency, providing the agency direction in its smart grid related programs and activities as they lead a nationwide effort to expedite the development of interoperability standards for the smart grid.
-The USDOE apponted Terry to represent the USG for the Clean Energy Ministerial and focal point for smart grid and advanced microgrids to developing countries, with priorities in India and Asia.
+Terry has also been an appointed Federal Advisor to the Dept of Commerce’s NIST agency, providing the agency direction in its smart grid related programs and activities as they lead a nationwide effort to expedite the development of interoperability standards for the smart grid.
+The USDOE appointed Terry to represent the USG for the Clean Energy Ministerial and focal point for smart grid and advanced microgrids to developing countries, with priorities in India and Asia.

 Terry Mohn specializes in clean energy and the improvement of the electric grid by using modern technology.
 He has 30 years' experience in large-scale system architecture, business strategy, and technology investment strategy.
 Terry focuses on business integration of technologies, primarily supporting smart grid, building automation systems, communication systems, distribution automation, smart metering and demand management.
 He also is very involved in technology research, funding and commercialization and works closely with major universities.

-Terry continues advising the US Dept of Energy and California Energy Commission for research and emerging technologies.
-He worked closely with many DOE laboratories developing future energy standards.
+Terry continues advising governments on research and emerging technologies.
+He worked closely with many government laboratories developing future energy standards.
 He was a co-founder of OpenAMI and UtilityAMI, now part of OpenSG, to develop requirements and standards for consumer access to the smart grid.
 Following these efforts, he worked on the early ZigBee HAN standards as well as Utility Standards Board's meter data standards.
 Terry was very involved writing and editing the GWAC Framework for Interoperability, EPRI's Intelligrid and Galvin's Electricity Initiative.

 Terry was previously VP Innovation of BAE Systems energy business and Chief Technology Strategist for the Sempra Energy utilities, with emphasis on smart grid.
 He served two terms as Vice Chairman of the GridWise Alliance, a consortium of public and private stakeholders who share a vision and stewardship that the nation’s electric system must modernize for the country to remain competitive on the world market.